DOCUMENTATION · v4.0

 The workflow map shows every workflow in your portal as a node on an interactive canvas.
 Connections between nodes represent real dependencies - shared properties, cross-enrollment triggers, list memberships, and email audience overlaps.

-Each node shows: workflow name, object type (contact, deal, company, ticket), action count, and AI health score badge.
+Each node shows: workflow name, object type, action count, and AI health score badge.
 Click any node to open the Workflow Detail panel on the right.

 Scroll to zoom, drag to pan.
 The minimap in the bottom-right shows your position.
 Use the filter sidebar to search by name, filter by status, object type, dependency type, tags, or property impact.